Riverscapes/PBR/workshops/2024/Federal Series/sisters.md

 - Day 2 (Field Construction Day)

   - No breakfast or coffee provided (come fueled up and caffinated)
   - Bag lunches, snacks and beverages *provided* in field.
+We will have a vegetarian option available.
+If your dietary restrictions require something different, please feel free to bring your own food.
 Please bring your own water bottle.
   - On your own for dinner.

   We will make sure that for snacks and meals there are some gluten-free options, but those with other dietary restrictions should make other arrangements.

 ### Emergency Preparedness
-In the event of an emergency, most of our field visits and the classroom at the fairgrounds should all have cell reception of dialing 911.
+In the event of an emergency, most of our field and classroom locatios have cell reception of dialing 911.
 We will have some First Responder certified participants and instructors, and we will have first aid kits available.
 The closest Emergency Room  is:

 [St. Charles Redmond](https://www.stcharleshealthcare.org/locations/st-charles-redmond?utm_source=local-listing&utm_medium=organic&utm_campaign=website-link)<br>
 [1253 Northwest Canal Boulevard](https://maps.app.goo.gl/81XB6Q6Q1GJ1pE9FA), Redmond, OR 97756<br>